Shmayro/mcp-as-a-judge/README.md

 For [AI assistants without full MCP sampling support](#supported-ai-assistants) you can configure an LLM API key as a fallback.
 This ensures MCP as a Judge works even when the client doesn't support MCP sampling.

 - Set `LLM_API_KEY` (unified key).
 Vendor is auto-detected; optionally set `LLM_MODEL_NAME` to override the default.
+- Pollinations users can also set `POLLINATIONS_API_KEY` (same value) if they prefer a provider-specific environment variable.

 ### **Supported LLM Providers**